-In addition to the plentiful benefits and protection from costly ADA lawsuits, hospitality business owners have yet another reason to invest in website accessibility.
+In addition to the plentiful benefits and protection from costly ADA lawsuits, business owners have yet another reason to invest in website accessibility.
 This IRS tax credit of up to $5,000 is just icing on the cake.

 If your business has not yet engaged in website accessibility, this tax credit allows you to better expense and plan your path to ADA compliance.
 Whether creating a new website from scratch or modifying an existing one, working with certified technicians who understand official ADA requirements is the only way to achieve true accessibility.

 Get the conversation started today with a complimentary website audit and a video review.